- Since

 - Note

-- The Multi-Core Acquisition Optimizer feature uses the RSS (Receive Side Scaling) feature of modern network cards in combination with a special implementation in the GigE Vision™ filter driver AND the device firmware.
+- The Multi-Core Acquisition Optimizer feature uses the RSS (Receive Side Scaling) feature of modern network cards in combination with a special implementation in the GigE Vision™ capture filter driver AND the device firmware.
 In order to use it the camera must support certain features only available in mvBlueCOUGAR-X, mvBlueCOUGAR-XD and BVS CA-GT (mvBlueCOUGAR-XT) devices and an RSS capable network card that is configured accordingly is required.
 More details can be found in the product manual.

 The wizard itself is rather simple: